How to Cover Textured Walls With Peel and Stick Temporary Wallpaper

 2. Orange Peel Wall Texture — Just like its name says, this “splattered” wall type resembles the texture of an orange peel.
 Yet even though it is rough to the touch, this dimpled surface is much smoother than the popular popcorn wall.

-3. Knockdown Wall Texture — Similar to orange peel, the Knockdown technique goes one step further by flattening any peaks and bumps for a more naturalistic appearance.
+3. Knockdown Wall Texture — Similar to orange peel, the knockdown technique goes one step further by flattening any peaks and bumps for a more naturalistic appearance.

 4. Skip Trowel Wall Texture — This distressed and uneven texture is typically applied with a special curved knife and resembles the popular wall surface type mentioned above, knockdown texture.